bagwaa/richardbagshaw.co.uk/content/blog/javascript-and-the-meaning-of-this/index.md

 console.log(greatBook)
 ```

-The output of the above would be the new object we have created, which contains the title, author and ISBN which were set using the `this` keyword
+The output of the above would be the new object we have created, which contains the `title`, `author` and `ISBN` which were set using the `this` keyword

 ```json
 [object Object] {